Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 Climb the clock tower of the Town Hall

 Like almost every French city, Lille also has a Hôtel de Ville, a town hall.
-Next to the town hall is a belfry (bell tower) with a length of 104.
+Next to the town hall is a belfry (bell tower) with a length of 104 meters.
 This impressive tower is a UNESCO World Heritage Site and you can climb it.
 From here you are guaranteed a beautiful view of the city!

 Jardin des Géants